xj-zhu98/homepage_xj/_pages/join_us.md

 ---
 layout: page
-permalink: /research/
+permalink: /join_us/
-title: Research
+title: Join Us
 description: All of my notes are available with GitBook.
 Feel free to contact me if you want the PDF version.
 nav: true
-nav_order: 3
+nav_order: 5
 ---